Ayyagari99/CodeQuest/README.md

 Ruchika Swain (ANDROID APP to scan the secret QR codes)<br />

 # Acknowledgement:
-Would like to thank Innerve'19 for providing us the platform to host the same.
+Would like to thank Innerve'19 for providing us the platform to host Code Quest!

 # A small catch:
 Pressing 'Enter' will not submit the answers. <br />